ASCD: Attention-Steerable Contrastive Decoding for Reducing Hallucination in MLLM: Introduction

-In our experiments (Fig.~\ref{fig:motiv-1}), we observe that both VCD and ICD consistently cause fundamental shifts in the internal attention distribution: they tend to reduce attention on visual tokens and amplify attention on textual tokens.
+To motivate our approach, we first quantify how VCD and ICD reshape a model’s internal attention.
+As evidenced by Fig.~\ref{fig:motiv-1}, both techniques produce a systematic reallocation of attention from visual tokens to textual tokens.
 This insight raises a natural question: \emph{why not directly steer the attention mechanism itself?} To this end, we propose an \emph{Attention-Steerable Contrastive Decoding (ASCD)} framework to manipulate attention.
-Specifically, the attention modification is integrated into a contrastive decoding pipeline to either enhance visual cues or to suppress negative signals.
+Specifically, the attention modification is integrated into a contrastive decoding pipeline to both enhance visual cues and suppress negative signals.
 We further develop a dynamic head-selection mechanism to identify ``text-centric'' heads that disproportionately focus on textual cues, enabling more targeted positive adjustments.
 In parallel, we introduce a complementary mechanism that restricts negative steering to only the most critical visual tokens, ensuring that suppression is applied solely where necessary to mitigate hallucinations while preserving essential visual details.
 In summary, our contributions are as follows: (1)~We analyze how recent contrastive decoding methods (VCD, ICD) create ``negative samples'' that fundamentally alter attention; (2)~We propose an \emph{attention-steerable contrastive decoding} method that explicitly modulates attention distributions to offer a more principled way to mitigate hallucinations in the inference phase; (3)~We faithfully reproduce VCD and ICD to ensure fair comparison with prior work.
-Across three representative MLLM backbones (LLaVA-1.5 7B, LLaVA-NeXT 7B, and Phi2-SigLIP), three decoding schemes (greedy, nucleus, and beam search), and three hallucination-focused benchmarks \citep{rohrbach2019objecthallucinationimagecaptioning, li2023evaluatingobjecthallucinationlarge, sun2023aligninglargemultimodalmodels} (\textsc{POPE}, \textsc{CHAIR}, \textsc{MMHal-Bench}), our approach consistently reduces hallucinations and strengthens visual grounding.
+Across five representative MLLM backbones (LLaVA-1.5 7B, LLaVA-NeXT 7B, Phi2-SigLIP, LLaVA-1.5 13B and Qwen2.5-VL-Instruct), three decoding schemes (greedy, nucleus, and beam search), and three hallucination-focused benchmarks \citep{rohrbach2019objecthallucinationimagecaptioning, li2023evaluatingobjecthallucinationlarge, sun2023aligninglargemultimodalmodels} (\textsc{POPE}, \textsc{CHAIR}, \textsc{MMHal-Bench}), our approach consistently reduces hallucinations and strengthens visual grounding.
 At the same time, it improves performance on standard VQA benchmarks \citep{yue2024mmmumassivemultidisciplinemultimodal, yu2024mmvetevaluatinglargemultimodal, lu2022learnexplainmultimodalreasoning, singh2019vqamodelsread, hudson2019gqanewdatasetrealworld}, including \textsc{MMMU}, \textsc{MM-VET}, \textsc{ScienceQA}, \textsc{TextVQA}, and \textsc{GQA} whereas other methods suffer from degraded performance on these benchmarks.